Ruekompa/owlphabet/README.md

 ### Issues
 1a.
-Configuring the rest of fog for google storage
+Configuring the rest of fog for google storage.
+Files upload, however, they're not retrievable with soundManager

 2. Had to disable search, otherwise page refreshes, or fix $.pjax.submit(event, '#search_filter') where the results can properly display.